 Buses cannot park in Lower Manhattan for more than three hours.
-Bus operators planning to park for longer periods must do so outside of Lower Manhattan.
-Operators may park at a private off-street lot.
-Download a list of authorized bus layover locations throughout Manhattan (pdf)
+Operators may park at private, off-street lots.

-In most instances, the easiest way to bring a tour group into Lower Manhattan is to park outside of the neighborhood and bring the group in on a ferry or the subway.
-This will avoid the hassle and expense of tolls, traffic and parking.
+The easiest way to bring a tour group into Lower Manhattan is to park outside of the neighborhood and travel to Lower Manhattan on a ferry or the subway.
+This will avoid the hassle and expense of tolls, traffic, and parking.

-Tour buses coming from New Jersey can park all day at Liberty State Park for $10 and use nearby ferry service or take a PATH train to Lower Manhattan.
-Liberty State Park is located just off of New Jersey Turnpike Exit 14B, and is open between 6 AM and 10 PM daily.
+Tour buses coming from New Jersey can park all day at Liberty State Park for a fee and use nearby ferry service or take a PATH train to Lower Manhattan.
+Liberty State Park is located just off the New Jersey Turnpike Exit 14B and is open between 6 am and 10 pm daily.
 Buses should park in the ferry parking lot on Audrey Zapp Drive.
-Learn more about Statue Cruises service between Liberty State Park and Lower Manhattan Learn more about PATH service between Exchange Place and World Trade Center
+Statue Cruises service between Liberty State Park and Lower Manhattan PATH service between Exchange Place and World Trade Center

-Buses can park for free at the NY Waterway Ferry Terminal at Port Imperial/Weehawken with purchase of ferry tickets.
-Service is between Weehawken and Midtown, the World Financial Center terminal, and Wall Street-Pier 11.
-Learn more about NY Waterway service between Weehawken and Manhattan
+There is free bus parking at the NY Waterway Ferry Terminal at Port Imperial/Weehawken with the purchase of ferry tickets.
+Service includes Weehawken to Midtown, Brookfield Place Terminal, and Wall Street-Pier 11.
+NY Waterway service between Port Imperial/Weehawken and Manhattan

 Connections to Midtown

 If your New York City itinerary also includes Midtown Manhattan, your group can still take advantage of these park-and-ride opportunities.
-There are a number of tour-group-friendly options to connect between Midtown and Lower Manhattan.
-These include NY Waterway, New York Water Taxi and double decker tour buses.
+There are several tour-group-friendly options that connect Midtown and Lower Manhattan.
+These include NYC Ferry, NY Waterway, New York Water Taxi and double decker tour buses.
 You can also take a ferry from Midtown Manhattan back to your park-and-ride location in New Jersey.

 These rules and regulations will be subject to strict enforcement by the New York City Police Department and the New York City Department of Environmental Protection.
-Violators are subject to summons and/or tow.
+Violators are subject to summonses and vehicles may be towed.